-Have you ever heard that the layout of DC was designed to confuse invaders?
+Have you ever heard that President William Howard Taft once got stuck in a bathtub?
 Find out if that is true or not on this week's Should Have Asked A Tour Guide.

 Check us out on YouTube - Top Things To Do DC - for our weekly series, Should Have Asked A Tour Guide, every Tuesday at 230pm.

 - Is the Capitol the Tallest Building in DC?

 - Do the Hooves on an Equestrian Statue Show How the Rider Died?